algosup/2022-2023-project-5-algorithmics-Team-8/docs/File Structure.md

 ### docs

 This folder contains all the documentation of the project such as the specifications, management, user guide, etc.

+### Mockups

+This folder contains the mockups of the input and output of the program, it will be used to communicate with the client and present them how the program will work.

 ### src